graevy/graevy.github.io/content/posts/subtitles.md

 I wrote a [script](https://github.com/graevy/greyer) that reads a video file concurrently with an SRT file.
 The SRT file contains time indicies of each rendered subtitle.
 I navigate to the `start_time` in ffmpeg, determine its *luminance*, and adjust the *color* of the SRT entry accordingly.

-### I learned too much about video formats for this, now you have to, too
+### I learned about video formats for this; now you have to, too

 Pretty much all video you download is formatted in `yuv420p`.
-What is `yuv420p`, you ask?
+What is `yuv420p`?
 Color quantization.
 It's a lossy transcoding scheme for color.
 Eyes see brightness more clearly than color.
 Video may be *encoded* in `h264`, `hevc`, whatever, but the actual video being encoded is in the `yuv420p` format.

 The Y in `yuv` stands for "Luminance".
 Don't ask me why.
 U and V are color values.
 We care about luminance. `yuv420p` groups pixels into 2x2 blocks, in which each of the 4 pixels gets a brightess byte, and each block of 4 pixels gets 1 U and 1 V color byte.
-Don't ask me why it isn't `yuv411`, which also exists.
+Don't ask me why it isn't `yuv411`[^7].
 The `p` stands for "planar", by the way.
-In RGB, 4 pixels gets 12 bytes (3 per pixel); in YUV, 4 pixels gets 6.
+In RGB, 4 pixels gets 12 bytes (3 per pixel); in `yuv420p`, 4 pixels gets 6.

 We have to talk about encodings though.
 How do we encode video?
 Let's start with the raw.
 Let's say I film a 2 hour movie in 1080p, 60fps, without any encoding or compression.
 1920 times 1080 is about 2 million pixels per frame.
 2 hours is 7200 seconds is 432000 frames.
 432000 * 2 million is 864 billion pixels.
 What's in a pixel?
 Let's say it's just RGB.
 That's 3 bytes per pixel, so we're sitting north of 2 terabytes.
 When you download a movie, we can get watchable quality under a gigabyte.
 How?

-Well, firstly, most pixels in video don't change every frame!
-We only need to record pixels that change.
-If part of the scene is just black for 2 seconds, then for 119 frames, part of the scene doesn't change, and that region of the screen requires less than 1% of the information of the raw video to render.
-So what problems exist with this model?
+- We only need to record pixel blocks that change.
+If a scene cuts to black for 2 seconds, then for 119 frames, that scene is "temporally redundant", requiring zero data.

+- When blocks *do* change, they usually move across the screen.
+If a shape moves to a neighboring region, rather than track each region independently, we can just define that motion in a *motion vector*.
+Now, thanks to *inter-frame prediction*, regions don't require grid-by-grid updates.

+- When encoding the video, we can look at the output we just generated and compare it to the input.
+If it smells bad, we can tune the quantization, include/exclude a motion vector, etc., and try again, machine-learning style.

+What problems exist with these compression scheme?

-- Those dark pixels aren't *truly* dark, are they?
+- Those dark pixels aren't *100%* dark, are they?
 It's not the *exact* same color from frame to frame, is it?
 - What happens if I lose a frame or two?
-Video is often streamed via UDP without error recovery, and we're assuming lossless *transmission*.
+Video IS often streamed via UDP, after all, and we're assuming lossless *transmission* when we rely only on frame deltas rather than complete rasters.

 There are two relevant tools to address these issues.

 - The color quantization of `yuv420p` collapses pixels, decreasing color resolution.
 Pixels are now more likely the exact color between frames.
+So, as we shrink the color space, compression also gets easier!
-- Whole "i-frames" (a.k.a. key or anchor frames) serve as error-recovery points.
-Have you ever seen video glitch out for a few seconds, usually with lots of grey boxing and artifacting around moving objects?
+- "i-frames" (a.k.a. key or anchor frames) inserted every ~3 seconds contain full pixel data and serve as error-recovery points.
+Have you ever seen video glitch out for a few seconds, usually with lots of grey boxing[^8] and artifacting around moving objects?
 The decoder lost a few frames, and probably recovered after using an i-frame.

 ### So how do we get the luminance value for a frame?